-- Inverted for The Cold Light Of Day where he was asked to slim down his muscle quite a bit, which he admits he would never do again.
+- For The Cold Light Of Day, he was asked to slim down his muscle quite a bit, which he admits he would never do again.

-- Played straight with Immortals, his DCEU films as Superman and The Witcher as he had to get a Heroic Build.
+- For Immortals, his DCEU films as Superman and The Witcher, he developed a Heroic Build.

 - Fan Community Nickname: His fans have gotten the name "The Cavillry".

-- Lantern Jaw of Justice: Whom do you think his incarnation of Superman gets it from?
+- Lantern Jaw of Justice: Where do you think his incarnation of Superman gets it?

-- Meme Acknowledgement: Cavill's had a lot of fun with the trouble his mustache brought to Justice League.
+- Meme Acknowledgment: Cavill's had a lot of fun with the trouble his mustache brought to Justice League.

-- Mr. Fanservice: He gets quite a few Shirtless Scenes in his works, from Immortals all the way to The Witcher.
+- He gets quite a few Shirtless Scenes in his works, from Immortals all the way to The Witcher.

 - Let's put this in perspective here.
 One of the most famous stories about Cavill is that he let the call informing him that he'd been chosen to play Superman go to voicemail because he was in the middle of a WoW raid.

 - He'd been a big fan of Superman for years before landing the role.
 He was so excited that he actually called up his family to tell them the news, and showed how much of a fanboy he was in interviews by listing various Superman comic storylines he'd like to be adapted.